jiajiezhang7/jiajiezhang7.github.io/_news/announcement_4.md

 related_posts: false
 ---

-New preprint on **CAD to OpenStreetMap Generation** for robot navigation is now available on arXiv!
+New preprint on **Generation of Indoor Open Street Maps for Robot Navigation from CAD Files** is now available on arXiv!